edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 Chronologically, evidence must be curated before it can be cited or verified.
 In addition, some vulnerabilities in existing approaches occur because evidence requirements are too loose.
 Therefore, understanding the nature of backing evidence, and how that evidence is created and maintained, is a crucial consideration for VVP.
 This specification includes normative statements about evidence.

 However, curating does not occur in realtime during phone calls.
-Citing and verifying are the heart of VVP, and implementers will probably approach VVP from the standpoint of SIP flows.
+Citing and verifying are the heart of VVP, and implementers will probably approach VVP from the standpoint of SIP flows {{RFC3261}}, {{RFC5626}}.
 Therefore, we defer the question of curation to {{<curating}}.
 Where not-yet-explained evidence concepts are used, inline references allow easy cross-reference to formal definitions that come later.

 # Citing
 A call secured by VVP begins when the OP ({{<OP}}) generates a new VVP passport ({{<passport}}) that complies with STIR {{RFC8224}} requirements.
 In its compact-serialized JWT {{RFC7519}} form, this passport is then passed as an `Identity` header in a SIP INVITE {{RFC3261}}.
 The passport *constitutes* lightweight, direct, and ephemeral evidence; it *cites* and therefore depends upon comprehensive, indirect, and long-lived evidence (the dossier; see {{<dossier}}).
 Safely and efficiently citing stronger evidence is one way that VVP differs from alternatives.